 Be careful not to overcook them.

 Just like fresh vegetables, overcooking frozen vegetables will make them mushy, limp, and unpalatable.
 Frozen vegetables are already par-cooked (or fully cooked), so they don’t need to be cooked as long as fresh vegetables.
 Don’t boil frozen vegetables because boiling often gives the frozen veggies a mushy texture.

 It’s best to steam frozen vegetables or to lessen the time recommended on the bag.
 This will keep the vegetables crisp and tastier.

 Hide the veggies.

 When it comes to using frozen vegetables in cooking, it’s best to use them in recipes where vegetables aren’t the main focus.
-Frozen vegetables generally need more seasoning and fat to make them taste good, like fresh vegetables.
-When the frozen vegetables are hidden in stews or curries, no one will pay attention to how the veggies taste or feel.
+Frozen vegetables generally need more seasoning and fat to make them taste good like fresh vegetables.
+When frozen vegetables are hidden in stews or curries, no one will pay attention to how the veggies taste or feel.
 It’s a great tip to use since getting the right cooking time can be tough!

 Don’t forget the seasoning.

 Frozen vegetables can taste good as is, but they taste so much better with some seasoning.
 You don’t have to douse the veggies in a bunch of herbs and spices, but a little bit of seasoning can go a long way.
 Some great ways to spice up the frozen veggies are:

 - Acid: adding a bit of lemon juice or vinegar gives the frozen vegetables a nice refreshing flavor.

 - Spicy: sprinkle on some salt, dried red chili flakes, onion powder, or fresh garlic or garlic powder to give the vegetables a kick.